Yoga for Maintaining Homeostasis, Yoga Poses for General Health

 Homeostasis is the name given to the balanced/optimum state of the parameters of the internal human body necessary for its healthy and longer existence.
-The body is programmed to resist any change internally triggered by change in the external factors.
+The body is programmed to resist any change internally triggered by changes in the external factors.

 Homeostasis works at lower levels, cellular level, which ultimately adds up to maintaining the overall homeostasis of the whole body.
-Each cell has to maintain a different chemical environment within than the surrounding elements, this adds up for maintaining local homeostasis at the tissue level, which leads to the homeostasis at the organ level, ultimately stabilising the life sustaining environment of the whole body.
+Each cell has to maintain a different chemical environment within than the surrounding elements, this adds up for maintaining local homeostasis at the tissue level, which leads to the homeostasis at the organ level, ultimately stabilizing the life sustaining environment of the whole body.

 The endocrine system ( hormonal system) and the nervous system are key to controlling the homeostasis of the human body.
-The moment an external factor causes any disruption of the homeostasis within any system of the body, the nervous system informs the corresponding centre in the brain for it to take the corrective action in order to restore the lost balance (homeostasis).
+The moment an external factor causes any disruption of the homeostasis within any system of the body, the nervous system informs the corresponding center in the brain for it to take the corrective action in order to restore the lost balance (homeostasis).

-Using the same mechanism the body maintains the internal temperature at a constant level irrespective of the temperature changes in the external environment. the inability of the body to restore homeostasis in any system leads to disease of that system.
+Using the same mechanism the body maintains the internal temperature at a constant level irrespective of the temperature changes in the external environment.
+The inability of the body to restore homeostasis in any system leads to disease of that system.

 Homeostasis & prevention of disease through Yoga therapy

 How yoga affects homeostasis in the body?
 In general benefits of yoga and meditation on general health are very profound and far reaching.
 A number of yoga asanas and Yoga exercises are available which benefit by effectively restoring the homeostatic balance in the body.